rmbleeker/add_filesystems/README.md

     ...
 ```

-If you do not want raw disks in your volume group (e.g. "vg.devices: /dev/sdb" instead of "vg.devices: /dev/sdb1"), specify
+If you do not want raw disks in your volume group (e.g. `vg.devices: /dev/sdb1` instead of `vg.devices: /dev/sdb`),
-at least the disk device.
-Parted will automatically create a single primary partition on that device using its full size.
+specify the disk devices to be partitioned.
+A single primary partition will be createed on the device.

 Example: